Prescribed fire is a crucial measure in preventing severe wildfires and improving community safety

 - If you do not have air conditioning or air filters, seek shelter in a designed evacuation center or cool shelter.
 (Use the 5-3-1 Visibility Method to estimate air quality.)

 - You can create a “clean room” in your house, a room with as few doors and windows as possible and where you do not burn candles, incense, fireplaces or gas stoves, smoke, or vacuum.
 Check how well sealed your windows are.

-- Purchase a certified ozone free air filter ahead of prescribed fire (spring/fall) and wildfire season.
+- Purchase a certified ozone free air filter before you encounter smoke from wildfire or prescribed fires.

 - Ask an air conditioning professional if your air filter is the right size for your room and right type for your home system.
 It could be a high efficiency HEPA filter or a MERV 13 or higher filter for your HVAC system.
 Ask how often you should change your filters.
 If you would like to make your own DIY air filter, here is a tutorial.
 Here is another DIY air filter tutorial on This Old House.
 Remember that DIY air filters shouldn’t be expected to last more than two years.